 Many of these cases originate from undercover internet sting operations conducted by the police in an effort to lure people on the internet who may be seeking out children.
-In these sting operations, a police officer will pretend to be a child and will then look to interact with adults in chat rooms or through online personal ads (such as Craigslist’s Casual Encounters).
+In these sting operations, a police officer will pretend to be a child and will then look to interact with adults on dating websites or through online personal ads.
 Once the conversation turns to sex, the officer will attempt to convince the person to send sexually explicit photos or agree to meet the “child” for the purpose of having sex.

 Unfortunately, these sting operations often result in the arrest of law-abiding adults who were never interested in meeting or having sex with children.
 When this happens, it can give rise to the defense of entrapment.

 Under Georgia law, a person is not guilty of a crime if, by entrapment, his conduct is induced or solicited by the police.
 To constitute entrapment, it must be shown that (1) the idea and intention of committing the crime originated with the police; (2) the police used undue persuasion, incitement, or deceitful means to induce the person to commit the act, and (3) the person would not have committed the act except for the conduct of the police.
 At trial, the State has the burden of proving beyond a reasonable doubt that the defendant was not entrapped.

 The most critical element of the entrapment defense is establishing that the person would not have otherwise committed the offense but for the conduct of the police.
 In these cases, our job is to show that our client was not predisposed to engaging in sexual conduct with children, but that the conduct of the police officer induced him to agree to do so.